kYangLi/airss4vasp/README.md

 There is one thing to be care of.

-During the generation of new random structures in `AIRSS`, there is two steps: random move, and push a atom.
+During the generation of new random structures in `AIRSS`, there are two steps: random move, and push a atom.
 The step `push` is applied to make sure two atoms are not connected to close.

 In the `<seedname>.cell`, there are two atom tags called `NOMOVE` and `FIX`.
 The first one designed for disable the `push` step during the generation, while, the last one designed for disbale the `push` and fix the atom during the `CASTEP` relaxzation.